sjp38/CPU2006-Express/README.md

     export GCC_CONFIG='YOUR_SYSTEM_CONFIG'
    ```
 3. Add your machine information to `user_input.sh`.
-4. Make sure your system is using the `-march=` flag, otherwise you might want to add a case to line `260`.
-I had to add PowerPC this way because they use `-mcpu` instead.
+4. Make sure your system is using the `-march=` flag, otherwise you might want to add a case to line `260` in the `/proc/cpuinfo` file.
+   + I had to add PowerPC this way because they use `-mcpu` instead.

 Runspec Errors: